Baby's First Exam: What to Expect

 - It may come in a little later if you had a C-section.

 - Until then, your breasts will produce a thin, clear liquid called colostrum that is good for your baby.
+So try to put your baby to the breast every 2 to 3 hours.
+This will help your milk come in and give your baby valuable nutrients.

 - A lactation specialist at the hospital can make sure your newborn is latching on correctly.
 Make sure you ask to see the lactation specialist so you can get the help.